 Since we are incorporated under Israeli law, the rights and responsibilities of our shareholders are governed by our Articles of Association as in effect from time to time and Israeli law.
 These rights and responsibilities differ in certain respects from the rights and responsibilities of shareholders of U.S. corporations.
 In particular, shareholders of Israeli companies have a duty to act in good faith and in a customary manner in exercising their rights and performing their obligations towards their and other shareholders and to refrain from abusing their power in the companies, including, among other things, in voting at general meetings of shareholders on certain matters, such as amendments to their articles of association, an increase of companies' authorized share capital, mergers and approval of related party transactions.
 A shareholder also has a general duty to refrain from discriminating against other shareholders.
-In addition, a controlling shareholder or a shareholders' vote or to appoint or prevent the appointment of an office holder in the company has a duty to act in fairness towards the company.
+In addition, a controlling shareholder or a shareholder who knows that it possesses the power to determine the outcome of a shareholders' vote or to appoint or prevent the appointment of an office holder in the company has a duty to act in fairness towards the company.
 These provisions may be interpreted to impose additional obligations and liabilities on our shareholders that are not typically imposed on shareholders of U.S. corporations.